codecentric/habitcentric/infrastructure/istio/README.md

 kubectl apply -f habitcentric/habitcentric-gateway.yaml && kubectl apply -f habitcentric/habitcentric-routes.yaml
 ```

+## Authentication & Authorization Configuration

+Istio provides several security features like strong identities, transparent TLS encryption, and authentication, authorization and audit (AAA) tools to protect services and data.

+### Authentication via mTLS

+To activate Istio's mesh-wide TLS encryption, apply `habitcentric/habitcentric-authn.yaml` to your cluster.
+This provides every service with a strong identity based on the service accounts of the habitcentric services and enables automatic network traffic encryption between sidecars.

 ## Service Access

 The Istio ingress gateway listens on several hostnames and routes your requests accordingly.
 To retrieve the external IP of your Istio ingress gateway load balancer run: